hinupurthakur/hinupurthakur/README.md

 ## About Me

-I'm a software developer based in India with a passion for building practical solutions and sharing knowledge.
+I'm an engineer based in India with a passion for building practical solutions and sharing knowledge.

 - 🏢 Last seen building platforms at CRED
 - 🌱 Constantly learning and exploring new tech